Archdiocese of Saint Paul and Minneapolis: John Ireland

-John Ireland was known as a strong-willed figure, and was called the "consecrated blizzard of the Northwest".
-During his time as bishop, he established the College of Saint Thomas and Saint Paul Seminary in St. Paul, and Saint Thomas Academy in Mendota Heights He constructed the Cathedral of Saint Paul and the Basilica of Saint Mary.
+John Ireland was known as a strong-willed figure, known as the "consecrated blizzard of the Northwest".
+In 1885, Ireland established the College of Saint Thomas and Saint Paul Seminary in St. Paul and Saint Thomas Academy in Mendota Heights He constructed the Basilica of Saint Mary.
 Pope Leo XIII elevated the see to the rank of archdiocese on May 4, 1888, and its name was changed to reflect this.
 Leo XIII erected the Diocese of Winona in 1889, taking southern Minnesota from the Archdiocese of Saint Paul.

-While he was an empire builder, Ireland was not without controversy; the author of The Church and Modern Society (1897), Ireland opposed the use of foreign languages in American Catholic churches and parochial schools.
+Ireland was not without controversy; in his book The Church and Modern Society (1897), he opposed the use of foreign languages in American Catholic churches and parochial schools.
 National (ethnic) parishes were common at the time because of the large influx of immigrants to the United States from European countries.
 In this, he differed from Michael Corrigan, archbishop of New York, who believed that the more quickly Catholics gave up their native languages, customs, and traditions in order to assimilate into a Protestant culture, the sooner they would forsake their religion as well.
 Different views on the so-called "Americanization" of the Catholic Church in the United States split the hierarchy in the 1890s.
-Ireland's insistence on Americanization led to Reverend Alexis Toth and his Ruthenian Catholic congregation leaving the Catholic Church to join the Russian Orthodox Church.
+Ireland's insistence on Americanization led to Alexis Toth and his Ruthenian Catholic congregation leaving the Catholic Church to join the Russian Orthodox Church.

+In 1907, Ireland laid the cornerstone for the fourth Cathedral of Saint Paul; it was dedicated in 1915.
 Ireland died on September 25, 1918.